bhalooad1/veritasfin/DEVPOST.md

-# Veritas - Real-Time Fact-Checking for Twitter Spaces
+# Veritas - Real-Time Fact-Checking for X Spaces

 ## Inspiration

-In an era where misinformation spreads faster than ever, Twitter Spaces has become a powerful platform for live discussions on critical topics—from politics to health to economics.
+In an era where misinformation spreads faster than ever, X Spaces has become a powerful platform for live discussions on critical topics—from politics to health to economics.
 However, listeners have no way to verify claims in real-time, leading to the rapid spread of false information.

-We were inspired to build **Veritas** (Latin for "truth") to empower users with instant, AI-powered fact-checking directly in their Twitter Spaces experience.
+We were inspired to build **Veritas** (Latin for "truth") to empower users with instant, AI-powered fact-checking directly in their X Spaces experience.
 Our goal is to make truth verification as seamless as scrolling through a feed—no need to leave the conversation to fact-check claims.

 ## What it does

-**Veritas** is a Chrome extension that provides real-time fact-checking for Twitter Spaces conversations.
+**Veritas** is a Chrome extension that provides real-time fact-checking for X Spaces conversations.
 Here's what it does:

 ### 🎯 Real-Time Fact-Checking
-- **Live Caption Monitoring**: Automatically captures and processes captions from Twitter Spaces as they appear
+- **Live Caption Monitoring**: Automatically captures and processes captions from X Spaces as they appear
 - **AI-Powered Analysis**: Uses Grok AI to extract factual claims and verify them against trusted sources
 - **Instant Credibility Scoring**: Assigns truth scores (1-10) to each claim and tracks overall space credibility
-- **Visual Overlay**: Displays fact-check results directly on the Twitter Spaces page with a sleek, minimal UI
+- **Visual Overlay**: Displays fact-check results directly on the X Spaces page with a sleek, minimal UI

 ### 📊 Comprehensive Analytics Dashboard
 - **Conversation Timeline**: Interactive D3.js visualization showing truth scores over time